guykogan1995/Simple-Tic-Tac-Toe-Game/README.md

-Sure!
-Here's a README file for the updated code:

 # Tic-Tac-Toe Game

 This is a simple command-line implementation of the Tic-Tac-Toe game written in Java.
 It allows two players to take turns and play the game until there is a winner or a draw.